Awkey01/Akan-name-gen/README.md

    - INPUT: "User's enter Month"
    - INPUT: "User's enter year"
    - INPUT: "User's choose a gender"
-   - OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender"
+   - OUTPUT: "Displays Day of the week user was born and User's Akan Name"
 2. Displays an Error Message if Day Input Left Blank
    - INPUT: ""
-   - OUTPUT: "Displays Error Message"
-3. Displays an Error Message if Gender Not Chosen
-   - INPUT: ""
-   - OUTPUT: "Display an Error Message"
+   - OUTPUT: "error message"
 4. Clears Form and Reset the Message on Click
    - INPUT: "Click cancel Button"
    - OUTPUT: "Clears  the Form"